-The Universal Offer Additional Targeted Support and Provision Specialist Individualised Support and Provision All children from Years 1 to 6 are given the Socially Speaking intervention.
-Advice/Care Plans from SALT. opportunity to run for School Councillor each Time to Talk intervention. year.
+Additional Targeted Support and Provision Specialist Individualised Support and Provision Socially Speaking intervention.
+Advice/Care Plans from SALT.
+Time to Talk intervention.
+Buddy system, particularly for new children TISUK intervention. to the school.
+Adult support at playtimes to encourage friendships and modelling of games.
+Meetings with Early Years providers to discuss individual needs of pupils who will join Reception.
+Socially Speaking intervention.
+Time to Talk intervention.
 TISUK intervention.
-Meetings with Early Years providers to discuss individual needs of pupils who will All children have the opportunity to join a club Adult support at playtimes to encourage friendships and modelling of games. join Reception.

-Class performances and productions where everyone has a part.
-Collaborative working in class.
-Buddy's support the younger children and provide a role model for them.
 Home visits are arranged for children entering Reception.
 There is a robust secondary transition and partnership with our main local feeder school.